How AI-ready is your team? Take our AI Readiness Assessment to find out how you score — now live.

 API-first, but lacks depth for editors

 If you’re looking for an alternative to Contentful with a bit more of an enterprise focus (opens in a new window), you’ve probably come across Contentstack.
-It offers support for bigger teams and smaller ones with plans for expansion.
-However, some users have reported that the editing process is underwhelming.
+It offers support for bigger teams and smaller ones with plans for expansion, making it feel like an easy entry point.
+However, some users have reported that the editing process is underwhelming especially as they expand.
 Although the system is powerful, workflows can become clunky, and the lack of true visual editing capabilities may hinder non-technical users.

 10. Sanity (opens in a new window)